Table of Contents

 The trust agreement clearly outlines how assets can be used.
 Trustees are responsible for adhering to these provisions.
 The trust grantor will have to name a beneficiary (or beneficiaries) who will receive the Medicaid trust upon their death.
 In order for the assets in the trust to be exempt from Medicaid eligibility, the principal beneficiary must be someone other than the grantor.

-The rules regarding the setup of a MAPT may be complicated to navigate.
+The rules regarding the setup of a MAPT may be complicated to understand.
 This is why it is important to seek the help of an experienced New Jersey Medicaid attorney.
-A skilled lawyer may be able to assist you in setting up a trust that will help you protect your assets.
+A skilled lawyer may can assist you in setting up a trust that can help you protect your assets.

-Call the Matus Law Group today at (732) 281 – 0060 to schedule a consultation with our experienced Medicaid planning lawyers.
+Call The Matus Law Group today at (732) 281-0060 to schedule a consultation with our experienced Medicaid trust lawyers.

 Look-Back Period and Medicaid Asset Transfer Rules